DevaKrishnaAnilkumar/prompt-engineering-ai-trainer-portfolio/evaluation_framework.md

 - Overusing hedging in places where facts are clear

 **Why It Matters:**
-Proper calibration improves trust and prevents users from mistaking speculation for established knowledge.
+Proper calibration improves reliability and prevents users from mistaking speculation for established knowledge.

 ---